yuqiChen94/yuqichen94.github.io/_pages/about.md

 My research interest lies in cyber-physical system security in general.
 Specifically, I apply techniques like testing, reverse engineering, program analysis, and formal method to secure and analyze CPSs (e.g., autonomous vehicles,  industrial control systems, and robotics systems).

 I am looking for motivated MS/PhD students.
-Please drop me an email if your are interested.
+Please drop me an email if you are interested.
 (My email: phoenixcyq1994@gmail.com)